Home Web Development Flask Framework Cookbook - Second Edition

 How it works...

-It might seem that loading the configuration from the instance folder using instance_relative_config is redundant work and can be moved to one of the configuration methods.
-However, the beauty of this process lies in the fact that the instance folder concept is completely independent of configuration, and instance_relative_config just compliments the configuration object.
+It might seem that loading the configuration from the instance folder using instance_relative_config is redundant work and could be moved to one of the configuration methods itself.
+However, the beauty of this process lies in the fact that the instance folder concept is completely independent of configuration, and instance_relative_config just complements the configuration object.

 Composition of views and models

-As we go big, we might want to structure our application in a modular manner.
-We will do this by restructuring our Hello World application.
+As our application grows bigger, we might want to structure it in a modular manner.
+In this recipe, we will do this by restructuring our Hello World application.

 How to do it...

-1. First, create a new folder in our application and move all our files inside this new folder.
+First, create a new folder in the application and move all files inside this new folder.

-2. Then, create __init__.py in our folders, which are to be used as modules.
+Then, create __init__.py in the folders, which are to be used as modules.

-Refer to the following file structure for a better understanding:
+Refer to the following file structure to get better understanding:

 flask_app/